-Whirlpool delivered full-year GAAP net earnings available to Whirlpool of \$1.1 billion (net earnings margin of 5.6%), or \$17.07 per share, compared to GAAP net earnings available to Whirlpool of \$1.2 billion (net earnings margin of 5.8%), or \$18.45 per share in the same prior-year period.
-On a GAAP basis, net earnings margins were impacted by increased restructuring costs.
-In the same prior-year period, the approximately \$511 million gain on the sale of our Embraco compressor business favorably impacted net earnings available to Whirlpool.
-Solid cash provided by operating activities of \$1.5 billion, compared to \$1.2 billion in 2019, was driven by higher earnings and working capital improvement.
+Whirlpool delivered record results through strong execution despite the impacts of global supply chain disruptions and inflation, alongside ongoing disruptions from COVID-19.
+Whirlpool delivered full-year net sales growth of 13% and GAAP net earnings available to Whirlpool of \$1.8 billion (net earnings margin of 8.1%), or \$28.36 per share, compared to GAAP net earnings available to Whirlpool of \$1.1 billion (net earnings margin of 5.6%), or \$16.98 per share in the same prior-year period.
+On a GAAP basis, net earnings margins were driven by price/mix and strong cost takeout actions more than offsetting \$1 billion in raw material inflation costs in the period.
+Cash provided by operating activities of \$2.2 billion, compared to \$1.5 billion in 2020, was driven by higher earnings.

-Despite ongoing disruptions from COVID-19, Whirlpool delivered ongoing (non-GAAP) earnings per share of \$18.55 and full-year ongoing EBIT margin of 9.1%, compared to \$16.00 and 6.9% in the same prior-year period.
-These results were driven by positive price/mix, strong cost takeout, and raw material deflation, partially offset by increased brand investments and currency.
-In addition, we delivered record free cash flow (non-GAAP) of \$1.2 billion in 2020, compared to \$912 million in 2019, primarily driven by strong earnings and lower capital expenditures.
-Lastly, we strengthened our balance sheet and made strong progress toward our long-term gross debt leverage target.
+Whirlpool delivered ongoing (non-GAAP) earnings per share of \$26.59 and full-year ongoing EBIT margin of 10.8%, compared to \$18.46 and 9.0% in the same prior-year period.
+These results were driven by positive price/mix and cost takeout actions more than offsetting inflation, in particular in raw materials and logistics.
+In addition, we delivered record adjusted free cash flow(1) (non-GAAP) of \$2.0 billion in 2021, compared to \$1.2 billion in 2020, primarily driven by strong earnings and disciplined working capital management.
+Additionally, we strengthened our balance sheet and delivered on our long-term gross debt leverage target 2x, with a 2021 result of 1.8x.
+Lastly, we returned \$1.4 billion in cash to shareholders, including an increase in our dividend and \$1 billion of share repurchases.
 Please see "Non-GAAP Financial Measures" elsewhere in this Management's Discussion and Analysis for a reconciliation of these non-GAAP financial measures.

-We are very pleased with the successful execution of our go-to-market initiatives, new product introductions and the successful execution of our cost-takeout program.
-Lastly, the strong actions taken in EMEA have returned the region to profitability, in line with our expectations, demonstrating the effectiveness of our strategic actions to date.
+We are very pleased with the agility our organization has demonstrated to deliver record results in any operating environment.
+This includes the successful execution of our go-to-market initiatives, furthering our digital transformation strategy and dedicated cost management.
+The strong actions we have taken in our international regions have led to EMEA increasing margins by 200 basis points and returning the Asia region to profitability, in line with our expectations, demonstrating the effectiveness of our strategic actions to date.